koenbeuk/EntityFrameworkCore.Triggered/README.md

 })
 ```

-Currently there are 2 types of cascading strategies out of the box, with the support to providing your own:  `NoCascade` and `EntityAndType` (default).
-The former simply disables cascading whereas the latter cascades triggers for as long as the combination of the Entity and the change type is unique. `EntityAndType` is the recommended and default cascading strategy.
+Currently there are 2 types of cascading strategies out of the box: `NoCascade` and `EntityAndType` (default).
+The former simply disables cascading, whereas the latter cascades triggers for as long as the combination of the Entity and the change type is unique. `EntityAndType` is the recommended and default cascading strategy.
+You can also provide your own implemention.

 ### Inheritance
 Triggers support inheritance and sort execution of these triggers based on least concrete to most concrete.
 Given the following example: